Winter Recreation in Oakridge, Oregon

 Day 2

 Today is classic PNW riding.
-We’ll ride sections of the Middle Fork of the Willamette, a technical river trail with miles of fun riding.
-Then jump back in the van for a big Moon Point shuttle, an almost all downhill 7 mile ripper going through multiple climate zones and trail types.
+We’ll ride the Middle Fork of the Willamette, a technical river trail with miles of fun riding.
+Then jump back in the van for a Moon Point shuttle above the river canyon, an almost all downhill 7 mile ripper going through multiple climate zones and trail types.
 From chunky rock to tear inducing speeds, this trail is always a crowd pleaser.

 Mileage: 20-34 miles